nadiamariduena/python-intro-2024-privat/z__all_mds/27_Virtual_3_Environments_other-packages.md

 <br>

 > The **requests** package in Python is a powerful tool used for making HTTP requests from your Python code.

+#### Simplified HTTP Requests:

+-  Simplified HTTP Requests: requests allows you to send HTTP requests with minimal code.
+It abstracts the complexities of making HTTP requests and handling responses.

-Here’s more detail on its purpose and some key features [ read more](../z_about_packages/pip_requests.md)
+- 🔴 Here’s more detail on its purpose and some key features [ read more](../z_about_packages/pip_requests.md)

 <br>